ovh/docs/pages/web/hosting/how_to_upgrade_web_hosting_offer/guide.en-gb.md

 > [!warning]
 >
-> When you choose to enable the Boost option, the option remains active and charged **until you disable it**.
+> When you choose to enable the Boost option, the option remains active and is billed **until you disable it**.

 If the **Boost** option suits your needs, below are the instructions for **enabling** or **disabling** this option on your web hosting plan.